 (Image grabbed from Phivolcs’ website)

-Reported Intensity is the traditional way of knowing the intensity based on reports by people who felt the earthquake, while instrumental intensity is being measured using intensity meters that measure ground acceleration, Phivolcs director Renato Solidum Jr. explained earlier.
+Reported intensity is the traditional way of knowing the intensity based on reports by people who felt the earthquake, while instrumental intensities are recorded by an intensity meter that measures the ground acceleration.
+Acceleration record is converted into intensities, according to Phivolcs director Renato Solidum Jr.